Convair B-36 Peacemaker: Weaponry

 The first prototype XB-36 flew on 8 August 1946.
 The speed and range of the prototype failed to meet the standards set out by the USAAC in 1941.
-This was expected, as the Pratt & Whitney R-4360 engines required were not yet available, and the qualified workers and materials needed to install them were lacking.
+This was expected, as the Pratt & Whitney R-4360 engines required were not yet available.

 A second aircraft, the YB-36, flew on 4 December 1947.
-It had a redesigned, high-visibility, yet still "greenhouse-like" bubble canopy, heavily framed due to its substantial size, which was later adopted for production, and the engines used on the YB-36 were more powerful and more efficient.
+It had a redesigned, high-visibility, yet still heavily framed greenhouse dome-shaped canopy, which was later adopted for production, and the engines used on the YB-36 were more powerful and more efficient.
 Altogether, the YB-36 was much closer to the production aircraft.

-The first 21 B-36As were delivered in 1948.
-They were interim airframes, intended for crew training and later conversion.
+The first 21 B-36As were delivered in 1948 as interim airframes intended for crew training.
 No defensive armament was fitted, since none was ready.
-Once later models were available, all B-36As were converted to RB-36E reconnaissance models.
-The first B-36 variant meant for normal operation was the B-36B, delivered beginning in November 1948.
-This aircraft met all the 1941 requirements, but had serious problems with engine reliability and maintenance (changing the 336 spark plugs was a task dreaded by ground crews) and with the availability of armaments and spare parts.
-Later models featured more powerful variants of the R-4360 engine, improved radar, and redesigned crew compartments.
+All surviving B-36As were converted to RB-36E reconnaissance models once later models became available.
+Deliveries began in November 1948 of the combat-capable B-36B, which finally met the 1941 requirements, but had serious engine reliability and maintenance problems (changing the 336 spark plugs was a task dreaded by ground crews) and with the availability of weapons and spares.
+Later models had more powerful R-4360 engines, improved radar, and redesigned crew compartments.

-The four jet engines increased fuel consumption and reduced range.
-Gun turrets were already recognized as obsolete, and newer bombers had been limited to just a tail turret, or no gunners at all for several years but the development of several air-to-air missiles, including the Soviet K-5 which began test firings in 1951, eliminated the last justifications for keeping them.
+The jet engines increased fuel consumption and reduced range.
+Gun turrets were already recognized as obsolete, and newer bombers had only a tail turret, or no gunners at all for several years, but the development of air-to-air missiles, such as the Soviet K-5 which began test firings in 1951, eliminated remaining justifications for keeping them.

-In February 1954, the USAF awarded Convair a contract for a new "Featherweight" design program, which significantly reduced weight and crew size.
+In February 1954, the USAF awarded Convair a contract for a new "Featherweight" program, which significantly reduced weight and crew size.
 The three configurations were: